patrick-mcgreal-dev/soft-elixir-log/src/markdown/dev.md

 }
 ```

-Now, the only data we need to pass to the Web Worker on rendering is the position of the active cell - that is, the location of the cursor in the pattern.
+Now, we only need to pass the location of the user's cursor from the pattern component to the Web Worker when navigating around our pattern.

 **Conclusion**